markersmake/VirtualNetherCircuit/README.md

 # VirtualNetherCircuit
-VNC scanner that pulls screenshots of login screen automagically
+VNC scanner that scans for open VNC ports and pulls screenshots of login screen automagically